eubr-bigsea/waze-jams/Preprocessing/README.md

 ```

-This application creates the following three files:
+This application creates the following two files:

 1. output\_counts.csv:	The number of events recorded at each time point;
 2. output\_training.csv: The output of the application itself.
 This file will serve as the entry for the model.